 Generally the larger wasps common seen in residential areas fit into two categories: Vespid wasps (family Vespidae) and Thread-Waisted wasps.
-Vespid wasps pose the greatest concern to humans because of their habit of building nests in residential areas.
-Of specific concern is the fact that Vespid species tend to sting (multiple times) as a defensive mechanism, when their nests are threatened.
+Vespid wasps pose the greatest concern to humans because of their habit of building nests in residential areas and their tendency to sting (multiple times) as a defensive mechanism, when their nests are threatened.
 Thread-waisted wasps are solitary in nature and do not pose as big a wasp sting risk to humans.

 Most homeowner tend to associate members of the subfamily Polistinae, paper wasps, with vespid wasps.
 Three genera represent the subfamily, but for all intent and purposes, paper wasps and the Polistes genus usually represent the group.